University of Wisconsin Head and Neck Oncology and Microvascular Reconstructive Surgery Fellowship

 The fellow is expected to attend the weekly multi-disciplinary tumor board, and to assist with staff call for general otolaryngology in rotation with the attending doctors.
 The Head and Neck fellow does not participate in Pediatric or Facial Trauma call.

-- Aaron Wieland, MD (2010-2011) – Assistant Professor of Head and Neck Surgery at the University of Wisconsin, Co-director of the UW Multidisciplinary Facial Nerve and Facial Reanimation Clinic, and Chief of Otolaryngology at the W. Middleton VAMC.
+Aaron Wieland, MD (2010-2011) – Associate Professor of Head and Neck Surgery at the University of Wisconsin, Co-director of the UW Multidisciplinary Facial Nerve and Facial Reanimation Clinic, and Chief of Otolaryngology at the W. Middleton VAMC.